polarblau/capycorder/README.md

 ## CAPYCORDER

 Capycorder helps to record user interactions, generates simple Capybara request specs (Rspec) and copies them into the clipboard for usage in specs.
+Read more over at [polarblau.com](http://polarblau.com/2012/06/04/capycorder-beta-released.html).

 ### A word about TDD & BDD